In this post, I’m going to share some key ways that you can automate your business, save time and increase revenue.

-If you use an e-marketing tool like Getresponse or Mad Mimi to send out e-newsletters, then you have the ability to program in a sequence of automated ‘follow up’ emails to your subscribers.
-Everybody who signs up your mailing list can therefore automatically receive encouragements to follow you on social media; buy your products; attend an event and so on without you having to worry about scheduling e-newsletters in automatically.
-You’ll find some more in-depth information on autoresponders here.
+Using autoresponders, you can ensure that everyone who signs up to your email list automatically receives encouragements to follow you on social media; buy your products; attend an event and so on without you having to worry about scheduling e-newsletters in automatically.

-- convert your blog post into an e-newsletter which goes out to your mailing list every time you add a new entry
+- convert a blog post into an e-newsletter which goes out to your mailing list every time you add a new article to your blog

-- share your new posts on Twitter, Facebook and other social media feeds
+- share your new posts on social media

 - allow others to display links to your articles on their websites which are automatically updated every time you post new content